atrex66/io-samurai/docs/user-guide-io-samurai-hal.md

 # HAL User Guide for `io-samurai` Component

-The `io-samurai` component is a Hardware Abstraction Layer (HAL) driver for a UDP-based I/O interface, designed for real-time control systems like LinuxCNC.
-It communicates with a remote device over UDP to handle digital and analog inputs/outputs.
+The `io-samurai` component is a Hardware Abstraction Layer (HAL) driver for the io-samurai, designed for LinuxCNC.
+It communicates with the io-samurai over UDP to handle digital and analog inputs/outputs.
 This guide explains the component's pins, parameters, and their roles.

 ## Overview